Dog Hanging Head Down – [What Should I Do?]

 4. Genital Infection

 While there can be many reasons why a dog may keep hanging his head down, one possible cause is a genital infection.
-Dogs with genital infections may exhibit symptoms such as lethargy, decreased appetite, and a general lack of interest in activities they once enjoyed.
+Dogs with genital infections may exhibit symptoms such as lethargy, decreased appetite, and a general lack of interest in daily activities they once enjoyed.
 You may not consider this option in this specific circumstance.

 5. Snakebite